A Year of Innovation and Change

 - Over 50 news articles mentioned BikePGH;

 - 6th highest level of commuting by bike and by foot in the nation (of the largest 60 cities).

 Planning & Infrastructure

 - 5 miles of new bike lanes and shared lane markings, including the first “green bike lane” in Bloomfield, the first bike lanes in the Central Oakland and Polish Hill neighborhoods.
 This brings the citywide grand total to 59 miles of bike lanes/sharrows (29.5/29.5 miles);

 - A bike share system consisting of 50 bike share stations housing a total of 500 bicycles was announced in March (see image);

-- The City’s first 3 speed humps were installed on Gold Way in Polish Hill, marking a new era for traffic calming and Bicycle Boulevards;
+- The City’s first 3 speed humps were installed on Gold Way in Polish Hill, marking a new era for traffic calming and Neighborhood Greenways;

-- .5 mile “road shift,” where a whole street was converted into bike lanes in Schenley Park;
+- A half-mile “road shift,” where a whole street was converted into bike lanes in Schenley Park;

 - Over 700 new public and private bike parking spaces in Pittsburgh and 20 neighboring municipalities;